Frequently Asked Questions About the NIDDK Central Repositories

 When should the linkage file be provided?

 A linkage file is a list that associates biological samples with the relevant clinical data by matching the IDs that were used for the bio-samples to those that were used for the clinical records for all of the study subjects.
-The linkage file should be provided by the DCC at the time the clinical data is delivered to the Repository for completed studies, or at the initial communication with the study DCC for ongoing studies.
+The linkage file should be provided by the DCC at the time the clinical data is delivered to the Repository for completed studies.

 What interaction will the Data Coordinating Center have with the Data Repository before data are sent?

 The repository will work with the Data Coordinating Center during the study to prepare the data set for archiving.
 Repository personnel will consult with the Data Coordinating Center to develop appropriate documentation that is comprehensive enough to allow investigators not familiar with the data set to use it.
 In addition, the repository personnel will interact with the Data Coordinating Center to familiarize themselves with the database and its architecture in preparation for archiving.
-Finally, the Database Repository will work with Data Coordinating Centers of ongoing studies to provide customized views of regularly updated information about sample inventories in the Biosample and Genetics Repositories.
+Finally, the Data Repository will work with Data Coordinating Centers of ongoing studies to provide customized views of regularly updated information about sample inventories in the Biorepository.

 Should protected health information be sent to the Data Repository?